NEMSLinux/nems-docs/check_commands/check_synology.rst

 - DSM 6.2.2-24922 Update 4
 - DSM 7.0-41890

+This isn't to say you must run one of these versions.
+Rather, these are simply the versions we have tested with successfully.
 It can be assumed that the Synology checks built-in to NEMS Linux will also work with other point releases of DSM.

 Source
 ------